deep-learning-mit/staging/_posts/2023-11-09-transfer-resistant-model-training.md

 In transfer learning, a model is trained for a specific task and is then fine-tuned for a different task <d-cite key="zhuang2020comprehensive"></d-cite>.
 In doing so, one tries to best leverage and reuse features and performance of the large pre-trained model for other tasks.
 Many works have focused on making transfer learning more robust and efficient.
 Transfer learning can be very useful for saving compute resources, time, and money.

-In this project, we study an opposing question: how to learn model weights that perform well for one dataset but reduce learning efficiency when transferred to another dataset.
+In this project, we study an opposing question: how to learn model weights that classify well for one dataset but reduce learning efficiency when transferred to another.
 The motivation is as follows.
 As computational resources and capable models become more accessible, the risk of unregulated agents fine-tuning existing models increases, including for malicious tasks.
 Recent work has shown that previously aligned models can be compromised to produce malicious or harmful outputs <d-cite key="anonymous2023shadow"></d-cite> <d-cite key="qi2023finetuning"></d-cite>.
 This may even occur with a few adversarial examples against models specifically trained to produce safe outputs <d-cite key="lermen2023lora"></d-cite>.
 Currently, risks with language models are commonly discussed.
 However, investigating CNNs can guide designing defenses for neural network architectures against malicious agents in general.

 {% include figure.html path="assets/img/2023-11-09-transfer-resistant-model-training/setting.png" class="img-fluid" %}

 To our knowledge, there exists no previous literature on learning parameters robust against transfer learning.
 A related field is machine unlearning.
 In machine unlearning, a model must forget certain pieces of data used in training <d-cite key="cao2015towards"></d-cite> <d-cite key="10.1007/s42979-023-01767-4"></d-cite>.
 However, we wish to examine methods that not only guarantee poor performance after unlearning, but also after fine-tuning on the “malicious” or “forget” dataset.
-For example, using a popular unlearning approach which reaches 0% accuracy on the “forget” dataset, we easily fine-tuned the model with the same dataset to reach higher accuracy after a few epochs as shown in Figure 1 <d-cite key="tarun2023fast"></d-cite>.
+For example, using a popular unlearning approach which reaches 0% accuracy on the “forget” dataset, we easily fine-tuned the model with the same dataset to reach higher accuracy after a few epochs as shown below <d-cite key="tarun2023fast"></d-cite>.
 This is a gap in previous work in machine unlearning and demonstrates the novelty and difficulty of learning models that not only perform poorly on specified datasets but are robust against fine-tuning.

 {% include figure.html path="assets/img/2023-11-09-transfer-resistant-model-training/machine_unlearning.png" class="img-fluid" %}